 The New York strip is a cut of beef that comes from the short loin area of the cow.
 The short loin is the area right in front of the rear leg, behind the ribs.

 The steak is cut from the cow's longissimus dorsi, an underused muscle group.
 This makes New York strip quite tender.

 2. Shape and Size

 The New York strip steak is long and thin, with a rectangular shape.
 It typically weighs between 8 and 12 ounces.

-It is not a particularly fatty cut of beef, so the New York strip usually comes about 1 to 1 1/2 inches thick in order to keep it from drying out during cooking.
+It is not a particularly fatty cut of beef, so the New York strip usually comes about 1 to 1 1/2 inches thick to keep it from drying out during cooking.